ricosjp/monolish/doc/monolish_intro.md

 In monolish, even if there is a bias in functionality between classes, functions that are not fast enough in principle are not implemented.

 We guarantee, as much as possible, that programs implemented with a combination of monolish functions will run fast.

+If a function is absolutely necessary, warn the user by writing the number of computation in the documentation.

 ### 5. Don't allocate memory in ways that users cannot anticipate.